btactic-oo/unlimited-onlyoffice-package-builder/README-BUILD-NEWER-VERSIONS.md

 so that's the version that we will be using.
 Well, we will be using 8.1.3.3 instead because 8.1.3.4 is not available.

+## Decide where to build

+If you want to build in your own VPS please check the following sections:

+- Build machine setup (BUILDM)
+- **TODO**

+If you want to build in Github please check the following sections:

+- **TODO**
+- **TODO**

 ## Build machine setup (BUILDM)

+### About the build machine setup section

+Please notice that if you decide to build directly from Github Actions this build machine won't be needed at all so you can skip this section altogether.

 ### Docker-CE Requisite